 Guided bus tours

-Various services (example*) will take you to Salzburg and back for the day along with a guide.
+Various services (like this one*) will take you to Salzburg and back for the day along with a guide.
 Expect an early start to get you back to Vienna in the evening.
 A typical tour should include Mirabell palace (a Sound of Music location) and a walk about town for Mozart highlights.

 What to do in Salzburg